vasole/fisx/README.rst

 Installation
 ------------

 To install the library for Python just use ``pip install fisx``.
-If you want build the library for python use from the code source repository, just use one of the ``pip install .`` or the ``python setup.py install`` approaches.
-It is convenient (but not mandatory) to have cython >= 0.17 installed for it.
+If you want build the library for python use from the code source repository, just use the ``pip install .`` approach.

 Testing
 -------